gklyne/things/Notes/RPi-RepRap-setup.md

         sudo dpkg-reconfigure openssh-server # to generate host keys

    From here on, should be able to use network ssh login to run commands.
-   This makes it easier to ciut and paste details from browser windows, etc.
+   This makes it easier to cut and paste details from browser windows, etc.

 4. Get system ready to install printrun host software: